gigawhitlocks/emacs-configs/README.md

 ```

-<a id="org735931c"></a>
+<a id="orgdf294da"></a>

-### YASnippet
+### Install templating tool and default snippets

-Snippets are really cool and allow fast insertion of boilerplate using templates.
+YASnippet is really cool and allow fast insertion of boilerplate using templates.
 I've been meaning to use this more.
 [Here are the YASnippet docs.](https://www.emacswiki.org/emacs/Yasnippet)

 ```emacs-lisp
 (use-package yasnippet